circonus-labs/libmtev/docs-md/development/logging.md

 ### DTrace

-The logging system is instruemented with DTrace, so despite any configuration settings an operator can leverage DTrace to sniff logs (regardless of their outlets or disabled state) using the `libmtev*:::log` probe.
+The logging system is instruemented with DTrace, so despite any configuration settings, an operator can leverage DTrace to sniff logs (regardless of their outlets or disabled state) using the `libmtev*:::log` probe.
 See [DTrace operations](../operations/dtrace.md).

-### log_stream
+### log\_stream

 The C logging API requires directing each log statements to an `mtev_log_stream_t`.
 There are four builtin log stream: `mtev_stderr`, `mtev_error`, `mtev_notice`, and `mtev_debug`.